thanasipantazides/response-tools/docs/response_guide.md

 # What Is a Response? <span>&#129418;</span>

-There are many elements to a response and there are many important derived products, not to mention the units (uhh! <span>&#128580;</span>).
+There are many elements to a response to track and there are many important derived products, not to mention the units (uhh! <span>&#128580;</span>).
 Here we will go into some detail on what different response components mean so it is clearer what a user might actually be working with.

 Each telescope component has a response that impacts the photon distribution eventually being read off of the detector (e.g., the optics module, any attenuators, and the detector's own efficiency).
-All of these elements need to be combined for various scientific spectral analysis investigations. therefore, it is common to discuss the respons eof the telescope as a whole in terms of its **Ancillary Response Function/File (ARF)**, its **Redistribution Matrix Function/File (RMF)**, and its **Spectral Response Matrix (SRM)**.
+All of these elements need to be combined for various scientific spectral analysis investigations. therefore, it is common to discuss the response of the telescope as a whole in terms of its **Ancillary Response Function/File (ARF)**, its **Redistribution Matrix Function/File (RMF)**, and its **Spectral Response Matrix (SRM)**.

 It can be difficult to find nice information on these combined elements.
 It usually comes down to how active individual instrument teams are when uploading their own documentation.
 [The NICER team is a good example](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/arf-rmf/#:~:text=Introduction) when documenting their ARF/RMF pipeline for spectral analysis.

 ## What is an ancillary response function/file (ARF)?

-The ARF, at heart, is the combination of an instrument's 1D transmission, effective area, and efficiency information that affect an incoming photon.
+The ARF, at heart, is the combination of an instrument's transmission, effective area, and efficiency information that affect an incoming photon and so is a function of photon energy.
 For example, it can be easily computed for a simple telescope (only an optic and detector) by multiplying together the optic's effective area and the detector's efficiency.
 The units of the ARF will, therefore, be cm<sup>2</sup>.

 FOXSI-4 contains 7 telescopes (telescopes 0-6), all with different combinations of components.
 Below is an example of the ARF being created from telescope 2's 1D response components: